royprigat/Tracribe/README.md

-# Tracribe - store subscriptions info locally
+# Tracribe - store subscriptions locally

-Simple application for keeping track of your personal subscriptions It uses localStorage for storing information(up to 5MB)
+Simple application for keeping track of your personal subscriptions <br>
+It uses localStorage for storing information(up to 5MB)

 ### Version